SantiagoEnriqueGA/ez-animate/DEVELOPMENT.md

 ## Code Style and Linting

-To maintain a consistent and high-quality codebase, we use **Black** for code formatting and **Ruff** for linting.
-Before submitting any code, please run these tools.
+To maintain a consistent and high-quality codebase, we use **Ruff** for code formatting and linting.
+Before submitting any code, please run this tool.

 ### Ruff (Linter and Formatter)